modxorg/Docs/en/building-sites/tutorials/creating-a-blog.md

 </ul>
 ```

-So what the [Archivist](/extras/archivist/archivist.archivist "Archivist.Archivist") Snippet does is generate a month-by-month list of posts (you can add all kinds of other options, but see [it's documentation](/extras/archivist/archivist.archivist "Archivist.Archivist") for that).
-We are saying we want its links to go to our Archives Resource (30), and to only grab posts in the Resources 34 and 35 (our Section Resources).
+The [Archivist](/extras/archivist/archivist.archivist "Archivist.Archivist") Snippet generates a month-by-month list of posts (you can add all kinds of other options, but see [it's documentation](/extras/archivist/archivist.archivist "Archivist.Archivist") for that).
+We have the `&target` set to 30, our Archives Resource, and the `&parents` set to 34 and 35, our Section Resources.

 That's it!
 Archivist will actually automatically handle the rest - including all your URL generation for archives - archives/2010/05/ will show all the posts within May 2010, where archives/2009/ will show all posts in 2009.
 Pretty sweet, huh?